strambinienea/RaspberryPymodbus/GUIDE.md

 	count: the number of register to read after the first one
 	"""
 ```
-We will then do like we have done with the `write_hr_register()` function, we will create a request and the execute it.
+We will then do like we have done with the `write_hr_register()` function, we will create a request and then execute it.
 ```python
 request = ReadHoldingRegistersRequest(address, count, unit=0x01)
 response = client.execute(request)